SolitudePy/LinuxForensicsLearn/README.md

 4. Discuss the potential impact of overlooking persistence mechanisms during a Linux incident response.
 What risks might this pose?
 5. Explain how LD_PRELOAD and ld.so.preload can be used as persistence mechanisms in Linux.
 What are the security implications of these techniques?

+# Chapter 5.
+Linux Artifacts & Live Response
+- Artifacts.md in Subjects/2.Linux Artifacts & Live Response/Artifacts.md

+## Questions
+1. Choose 5 artifacts and explain their forensic usage with real-world examples.
+2. An investigator notices that both ss and netstat commands are used in Linux network analysis.
+What could be the advantages of using each command in forensic investigations?
+Describe the usefulness of comparing the outputs of both commands in identifying suspicious activity.
+3. Explain the purpose of `lsof` in forensic investigations and describe a situation where lsof might be crucial in a Linux forensic analysis.
+4. User login information is critical for tracking user activity.
+Choose three artifacts from the list that log user activity and explain how each could help determine whether unauthorized access has occurred.

 # Chapter 6.
 Linux internals
 ptrace implementations(strace, ltrace)